How to study productively from home

 - Break up big assignments into small tasks - don’t set yourself short time frames for big tasks, break them down into bite-sized chunks and mix them up with other assignments or reading so you don’t get mentally fatigued working on one area of study.

-- Set mini-deadlines: Look at that essay, work out what is required to write it, break it down and give yourself a good amount of time to complete it in stages, with concrete deadlines for each stage, so you can constantly monitor if you are on track.
+- Set mini-deadlines: Break up your study into tasks.
+If you’re working on a big assignment, you can try to break it down and give yourself a good amount of time to complete it in stages, with concrete deadlines for each stage, so you can constantly monitor if you are on track.

 5. Get your crew onboard